 Again, this will vary for each person.
 On average, clients have about 20-30 sessions.
 Others may go longer.

 I am an out-of-network provider and can provide a Superbill for you to send into your insurance for reimbursement.
 How much you are reimbursed depends on your plan.
 I also have a great resource, Reimbursify, that can help take care of this process for you in just a few steps.

 What is your fee?

 My fee is $150 for a 45-60 minute session.
-Sliding scale fee is currently being offered for the months of March through May to assist during this time of COVID-19 pandemic.
+Sliding scale fee is offered for a limited number of slots.
 Contact for more more information.